arcus/education_r_intensive/README.md

 RStudio is an **IDE**, or **Integrated Development Environment**, which pulls together (integrates) useful tools like help files, image viewers,  data previews, and version control for people writing (developing) code, and it puts all these tools together in a visually pleasing and helpful environment.
 It's an add-on tool that makes working with R easier because it gives extra help and context.

-#### What if I Don't Use RStudio?
+#### Without RStudio

-I could include the code above in a simple **R console**, which is what you get when you install R by itself without using RStudio.
+We could run the code above in a simple **R console**, which is what you get when you install R by itself without using RStudio.
 This isn't the most user friendly experience!
-In the screen recording shown below, I'm **not** using RStudio, but using the R Console.
+In the screen recording shown below, we are **not** using RStudio, but rather the R Console.

 |![R.app, or the R Console](https://github.com/arcus/education_r_intensive/blob/main/images/r_console.gif?raw=true)|
 |--|

-Above, you can see that the R console had to open a new program (in my Mac, it's the Quartz viewer) to display the histogram.
-But you can't tell much more about the `breast_cancer_data` datset and you don't get tips and support around using R.  For example, here are some questions you may have after watching the animation above.
+Above, you can see that the R console had to open a new program (in a Mac, it's the Quartz viewer) to display the histogram.
+You can't tell much about the `breast_cancer_data` datset and you don't get tips and support around using R.  For example, here are some questions you may have after watching the animation above.

 * What does my data look like?
 How can I get a sneak peek?
 * How many rows are in the data?